ngshiheng/michelin-my-maps/README.md

 ## Inspiration

-Inspired by [this Reddit post](https://www.reddit.com/r/singapore/comments/pqnjd2/singapore_michelin_guide_2021_map/), my intention of creating this dataset is so that I can map all Michelin Guide Restaurants from all around the world on Google My Maps ([example](https://www.google.com/maps/d/edit?mid=1wSXxkPcNY50R78_T83tUZdZuYRk2L6jY&usp=sharing)).
+Inspired by [this Reddit post](https://www.reddit.com/r/singapore/comments/pqnjd2/singapore_michelin_guide_2021_map/), my initial intention of creating this dataset is so that I can map all Michelin Guide Restaurants from all around the world on Google My Maps ([see an example](https://www.google.com/maps/d/edit?mid=1wSXxkPcNY50R78_T83tUZdZuYRk2L6jY&usp=sharing)).

 ## Usage